BrendelGroup/MoVRs/HOWTO.md

 [publication](http://brendelgroup.org/).
 This document reviews the mechanics of running __MoVRs__.

 ## Input
-To get going, simply type MoVRs on your commandline, with result as follows:
+To get going, simply type MoVRs on your commandline, which should result in the following:

 ```
 MoVRs